web3labs/crux/README.md

 ## Getting started

-The best way to start is to run the Crux
+The best way to start is to run the Quorum-Crux Docker image is [4 Nodes Quorum example](https://github.com/blk-io/crux/docker/quorum-crux).
+This pulls a fork of Quorum and uses Crux as the secure enclave.
+You can also run the [7 Nodes Quorum example](https://github.com/blk-io/quorum-examples) which is an updated version of JP Morgan's Quorum 7 Nodes example to use Crux as the secure enclave.

-[7 Nodes Quorum example](https://github.com/blk-io/quorum-examples).
-This is a fork of the JP Morgan version.
+[2 Crux nodes example](https://github.com/blk-io/crux/docker/crux) is simple docker image to just bring up 2 Crux nodes which communicate with each other.

-If you you'd prefer to run just a client, you can build using the below instructions and run as per the below.
+If you'd prefer to run just a client, you can build using the below instructions and run as per the below.

 ```bash